shobhit-mittra/RTL-to-GDS2-flow/Theory/Basics_of_IC.md

 # Basics of Integrated-Circuits(IC) :

 This first section of the course serves as an introduction to VLSI and the world of semiconductor ICs' that surrounds us in the form of electronic devices.
-This section is divided into **two** sub-sections where the [former sub-section](#sub1) discusses about the background of VLSI domain and it's importance; the [latter sub-section](#sub2) describes the
+This section is divided into **two** sub-sections where the [former sub-section](#sub1) discusses about the background of VLSI domain and it's importance; the [latter sub-section](#sub2) describes the basics of ICs in brief.

 <a id='sub1'> </a>
 ## Sub-Section I : Background of VLSI-Design